ansible/ansible-lint/src/ansiblelint/rules/no_log_password.md

 This rule ensures playbooks do not write passwords to logs when using loops.
 Always set the `no_log: true` attribute to protect sensitive data.

-While most ansible modules know to mark sensitive data, if you happen to use secrets inside a loop, they could end up being logged in some cases.
-Adding an explicit `no_log: true` should prevent accidental exposure.
+While most Ansible modules mask sensitive data, using secrets inside a loop can result in those secrets being logged.
+Explicitly adding `no_log: true` prevents accidentally exposing secrets.

 ## Problematic Code